digitalbazaar/bedrock/README.md

 insert their default configuration object using a key that either matches their module name or that matches their module name minus any `bedrock-` prefix.
 For example, the [bedrock-server][] module's specific configuration object can be found under `bedrock.config.server`.
+A `mycompany-feature` module would be found under `bedrock['mycompany-feature']`.
 Modules may define whatever configuration variables they want to using whatever format is appropriate for their own use.

 ### bedrock.events